 When the tomato spotted wilt virus infects a plant, it blocks the flow of water and nutrients in the xylem, causing it to wilt.
-This viral disease also causes spotting, stunted growth, a crumpled leaf appearance, leaf cupping, dead spots (necrosis) on leaves and stems, and overall discoloration.
+This viral disease also causes spots, stunted growth, a crumpled leaf appearance, leaf cupping, dead spots on leaves and stems, and overall discoloration.

 How tomato spotted wilt spreads

-It is far easier to prevent tomato spotted wilt that to break the disease triangle.
+It is easier to prevent tomato spotted wilt.
 These tips can help reduce the chance of it occurring in your foodscape:

 May you never find tomato spotted wilt in your garden!